pret/pokecrystal/docs/bugs.md

 `sBoxMon1Happiness` is written *before* the Friend Ball Pokémon is deposited.

-## Dragon Scale. not Dragon Fang, boosts Dragon-type moves
+## Dragon Scale, not Dragon Fang, boosts Dragon-type moves

 This is a bug with `ItemAttributes` in [items/item_attributes.asm](items/item_attributes.asm):